AlexanderVaraksa/demo_ui_tests/README.md

 <img src="readme_images/bookstore_jira.png"/>&nbsp;

 ### Test Results Notifications
-When test run finished, telegram message with the following data is sent:
+When test run finished, notification in telegram with the following data is sent:

 * total amount of tests and run duration
 * percentage of passed/failed/skipped etc. tests